mlidbom/Compze/Website/paradigms/semantic-events/aggregate-inheritance.md

 ﻿>[!NOTE]
 > Here we are entering less well charted waters.
-We have few doubts about the design we present here.
+We are confident about the design we present here.
 However, full, convenient support for routing events like this, and for building aggregates in this way, is still a work in progress.

 # Aggregate Inheritance
 So far we have adressed the inheritance hierarchy of events within a single aggregate.
 Now let's look at what happens when we inherit one aggregate from another.
 Let's go with a trivial and classic example to make the point with as little distraction as possible.
 Animals.